tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-I'm pretty sure that a very strong component of fanfiction, like slash fiction, erotic fan fiction, um, libraries are contributed to by asexual people. [laughter]
+I'm pretty sure that a very strong component of fanfiction, like slash fiction, erotic fan fiction, um, libraries are contributed to by asexual people. <u>[laughter]</u>

 </nick>
 </compare>